Council land and facilities

 Capital works ‘approval in principle’

 Tenants are required to submit any requests to undertake proposed building works to Council’s Property Services team.
 These requests should be at least 30 days in advance to allow enough time for the internal review process.
 This approval must be sought PRIOR to the works being undertaken.
 Council must also be consulted prior to the Tenant applying for any grants for capital improvements, fittings or fixtures.

 Submit a Capital Work's approval in principle request

 Tenants are required to submit any requests to for temporary signage to Council’s Property Services team.

-Commercial use of Council Land – see www.kingston.vic.gov.au/About-Us/Permits/Commercial-Use-of-Council-Land-Policy.
+See Council's Commercial Use of Council Land Policy.
 This is a framework for Council's consideration of proposals for commercial activities on beaches, parks and other Council-owned or controlled land, and to provide for the appropriate regulation of these activities.

 Fences abutting Council owned properties

 Council will contribute toward half the cost of construction, replacement or repair of a standard fence that abuts a Council owned property in accordance with the Fences Act 1968.
-Further information, including the Fencing Application form can be found on the Fencing page.
+Find out more on Fencing including the Fencing Application form.